Monday, December 14, 2020 / by Denise Wisdom

 According to a recent survey from realtor.com, many buyers are making the mistake of skipping the pre-approval step in the homebuying process:

-“Of over 2,000 active home shoppers who plan to purchase a home in the next 12 months, only 52% obtained a pre-approval letter before beginning their home search, which means nearly half of home buyers are missing this cruci ...
+“Of over 2,000 active home shoppers who plan to purchase a home in the next 12 months, only 52% obtained a pre-approval letter before beginning their home search, which means nearly half of home buyers are missing this crucial piece of ...

 Monday, August 10, 2020 / by Denise Wisdom